Quantum sensing with tunable superconducting qubits: optimization and speed-up: Quantum sensors based on qubit/qudit containing circuits

 In quantum information processing, precise dynamic control of the quantum states is key to increasing circuit depth.
-Conventional qubit frequency tuning is achieved by applying a well-controlled magnetic flux through a split junction loop within the quantum circuit (see Fig.~\ref{Fig1}).
+Conventional qubit frequency tuning is achieved by applying a well-controlled magnetic flux through a split junction loop within the quantum circuit (see Fig.~\ref{FigS1_v1}).
 In turn, the quantum circuit can sense these externally generated static or dynamic fields.
-Voltage may also be sensed using qubits by replacing the flux-threaded split junction with a voltage-biased junction (gatemon~\cite{Larsen_gatemon,Lange_gatemon}).
-Note that we are using magnetic flux as an external parameter here, but the sensed quantity could be a voltage too.
+In this article, we are using magnetic flux as an external parameter here, but the sensed quantity could also be a voltage.
+Electric fields are sensed by replacing the flux-threaded split junction with a voltage-biased junction (gatemon~\cite{Larsen_gatemon,Lange_gatemon}).

-Superconducting circuits containing qubits/qudits possess all the properties required to construct external field sensing quantum systems~\cite{Degen_review}: they have quantized energy levels; it is possible to initialize, coherently control, and readout their quantum states; and energy levels of the circuit, $E_i(\lambda)$, can be made dependent on an external parameter, $\lambda$, to be measured.
+Superconducting quantum circuits possess all the properties required to construct external field sensing quantum systems~\cite{Degen_review}: they have quantized energy levels; it is possible to initialize, coherently control, and readout their quantum states; and energy levels of the circuit, $E_i(\lambda)$, can be made dependent on an external parameter, $\lambda$, to be measured.
 For frequency-tunable qubits with a split junction, the parameter $\lambda$ is an external flux, $\Phi_{\rm{ext}}$.
 If the qubit is prepared in a superposition of basis states $\{0,1\}$ and placed in an external field, its state will accumulate phase $\phi(\Phi_{\rm{ext}})=\Delta\omega(\Phi_{\rm{ext}})\cdot\tau$, dependent on the flux $\Phi_{\rm{ext}}$. $\Delta\omega(\Phi_{\rm{ext}})=\omega_q(\Phi_{\rm{ext}})-\omega_d$ is the detuning between the qubit and the control pulse frequency used for the state preparation.
 By applying a second control pulse identical to the first one after some time $\tau$, and measuring the population of qubit basis states, it is possible to reveal the accumulated phase in oscillating dependencies of $P_{\vert 0\rangle}$ and $P_{\vert 1\rangle}$.
 This measurement, known as Ramsey fringes interferometry, can be employed for field sensing tasks.
 An equal superposition state $(\vert 0\rangle+\vert 1\rangle)/\sqrt{2}$ provides the maximal pattern visibility here, and the best sensitivity to the field.